veremchukvv/k8s-home-demo/README.md

 # k8s-home-demo
-Deploy of Kubernetes cluster with terraform and kubespray
+Kubernetes cluster with terraform and kubespray

+We will deploy our self-managed k8s in Google Cloud Platform using terraform for infrastructure instantiating and ansible for cluster rollout